minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 Thus, it is more difficult to compare the contribution sizes of these interest groups.
-Lastly, Stratmann determines that there need to be changes in voting behaviours of the representatives, yet in this case, only 23 representatives out of 529 change their vote over time.// insert mind changers plot here (confirm 23/529?)
+Lastly, Stratmann determines that there need to be a substantial amount of changes in voting behaviours of the representatives, yet in this case, only 23 representatives out of 529 change their vote over time, see @mind-changers.// insert mind changers plot here (confirm 23/529?)

-== Methane Pollution Votes <rollcall-subject>
+== Methane Pollution Votes <roll-call-subject>

 // what are methane pollution safeguards, what are methane emissions and why are they important, why related to oil & gas industry.
 // methane pollution safeguards is...

-Although as shown in the section above, the rollcall bills do not fit all of the preconditions stipulated by #cite(<stratmann-2002>, form: "prose"), analysing environmental policy and the propensity for representatives to deviate based on contributions is still a relevant topic and has significant reprecussions for democracy if a causal relationship does exist.
+Although as shown in the section above, the roll-call bills do not fit all of the preconditions stipulated by #cite(<stratmann-2002>, form: "prose"), analysing environmental policy and the propensity for representatives to deviate based on contributions is still a relevant topic and has significant reprecussions for democracy if a causal relationship does exist.

-Although environmental subjects are polarising for the public and for representatives, which might indicate that representatives have less incentives to change their opinions, #cite(<McAlexander2020>, form: "prose") has found that most environmental policies direct the cost of a sound environmental to industries, so the public has a generally more favorable environmental opinion than an average interest group, which indicates that if campaign contributions could change the voting behaviour of representatives, then representatives would prefer to take up positions that favour the interest groups more, i.e. less strong environmental positions @McAlexander2020.
+While environmental issues are polarizing for both the public and representatives, suggesting that representatives might have fewer incentives to change their positions, #cite(<McAlexander2020>, form: "prose") found that most environmental policies shift the cost burden to industries.
+Consequently, the general public tends to hold a more favorable view of environmental issues compared to the average interest group.
+This discrepancy suggests that if campaign contributions were to influence voting behavior, representatives might be more inclined to adopt positions that align more closely with the interests of their contributors, often resulting in weaker environmental stances @McAlexander2020.

-Moreover, the reason to choose these bills for the analysis can be attributed to the fact that, as stated above, the energy and natural resources interest groups are some of the biggest contributors to congressional elections
+Moreover, the reason to choose these bills for the analysis can be attributed to the fact that, as stated above, the Energy and Natural Resources interest groups are some of the biggest contributors to congressional elections
-@OpenSecretsInterestGroups and thus also have the biggest potential to be analysed, since these contributions are not only large in volume but also in distribution, as stated in the Introduction.
+@OpenSecretsInterestGroups and thus also have the biggest potential to be analysed, since these contributions are not only large in volume but also in distribution, as stated in @intro.

 #figure(
   table(
     columns: 5,
     [*Legislation*],
-    [*Roll Call\ Vote*],
+    [*Roll-Call\ Vote*],
     [*Session*],
     [*Year*],
     [*Subject*],